Table Of Contents

 Boot volume, low-intensity transactional workload

-Boot volume, medium-intensity transactional workload
+Boot volume, medium-to-high intensity transactional workload

 Does not support